 Your toddler will also need an unhurried and predictable bedtime routine to bring him to sleep-readiness at 8 p.m. night after night.
-I generally recommend about 20-30 minutes for the bedtime routine at this age and so you will begin preparing for bed at 7:30 p.m.
+You’ll want about 20-30 minutes for the bedtime routine at this age and so you will begin preparing for bed at 7:30 p.m.
 This can easily incorporate your partner or you may trade off bedtime duty each night.
-That is ok as long as you have a well-developed, consistent bedtime routine that you each follow with your toddler and that you deal with stalling tactics in a consistent manner.
+That is ok as long as you have a well-developed, consistent bedtime routine that you each follow with your toddler.
+You’ll also want to deal with stalling tactics in a consistent manner.

 Preschoolers: 3 – 5 Years

-Your preschooler may be even more adept at avoiding bedtime so the need for a consistent, ideal bedtime and soothing routine grows.
+Your preschooler may be even more adept at avoiding bedtime, so the need for a consistent, ideal bedtime and soothing routine grows.
 Preschoolers typically need 10 to 11 hours of sleep at night.
-If your preschooler wakes at 6 a.m. then he needs to be heading to dreamland about 7 p.m. for 11 hours of sleep and at 8 p.m. for ten hours of sleep.
+If your preschooler wakes at 6 a.m. then he needs to be heading to dreamland about 7 p.m.
 If he seems to wake up too early (before 6 a.m. consistently), consider using a “wake up clock” which lights up when it is ok to get out of bed in the morning.
 Make sure you have ruled out the other common causes of early rising.

-Your preschooler’s bedtime routine can be a highlight of their day and a memory-making time spent with you.
+A preschooler’s bedtime routine can be a highlight of their day and a memory-making time spent with you.
 Make it a happy, warm, nurturing part of your relationship.
-The routine, done in the same order each night, can include putting on pj’s, teeth brushing, potty time, snuggling, reading a short book or singing a song, and getting into bed.
+The routine, done in the same order each night, can include:

 Ready for Sleep Coaching